A fishing vessel is a boat or ship which is used to catch fish in the sea, river, lake, or any other water body.

 These vessels are employed to catch fish for sporting or hobby purposes.
 It is also called sport fishing or angling.
 Unlike commercial or artisanal fishing, the fishing is done neither for livelihood or food.
 These vessels could be smaller or medium size boats.
 Skiffs, Bay Boats, Kayak boats, pontoon boats, bass boats, game boats, center console boats, Catamarans are some kinds of recreational fishing boats.

-Types of Commercial Fishing Vessels
+Types of Commercial Fishing Boats

 a) Side Trawlers